geomagpy/magpy/README.md

 For specific methods related to e.g. a stream object "data":

+        data = read(example1)
         help(data.fit)

 Note that this requires the existence of a "data" object, which is obtained e.g. by data = read(...).
 The help text can also be shown by directly calling the *DataStream* object method using:

         help(DataStream().fit)

-Provide a list of streams and an array of keys:
+Another example is shown here:

         help(mp.tsplot)

-#### 2.3.2 MagPy's logging system

-MagPy automatically logs many function options and runtime information, which can be useful for debugging purposes.
-This log is saved by default in the temporary file directory of your operating system, e.g. for Linux this would be `/tmp/magpy.log`.
-The log is formatted as follows with the date, module and function in use and the message leve (INFO/WARNING/ERROR):

-        2017-04-22 09:50:11,308 INFO - magpy.stream - Initiating MagPy...

-Messages on the WARNING and ERROR level will automatically be printed to shell.
-Messages for more detailed debugging are written at the DEBUG level and will not be printed to the log unless an additional handler for printing DEBUG is added.

-Custom loggers can be defined by creating a logger object after importing MagPy and adding handlers (with formatting):

-        from magpy.stream import *
-        import logging

-        logger = logging.getLogger()
-        hdlr = logging.FileHandler('testlog.log')
-        formatter = logging.Formatter('%(asctime)s - %(name)s - %(levelname)s - %(message)s')
-        hdlr.setFormatter(formatter)
-        logger.addHandler(hdlr)

-The logger can also be configured to print to shell (stdout, without formatting):

-        import sys
-        logger = logging.getLogger()
-        stdoutlog = logging.StreamHandler(sys.stdout)
-        logger.addHandler(stdoutlog)

 ## 3. Reading and writing data